Imperative computation in F# (I.) - Returning results from a function

 Supporting imperative loops

-If we want to allow the user to write for
+If we want to allow the user to write for and while loops

 inside computation expressions, we need to add two additional members to our computation